jwenjian/visitor-badge/README.md

 # visitor-badge

-**The service is now deployed under a free version of glitch, so it will down if too many requests in the same time and I currently have no suitable credit card to upgrade my glitch to pro**
+**The service is now deployed under a free version of glitch, so it will down if too many requests in the same time**

 You can: